MikeAfterDark/blog/_posts/2025-04-06-No Adjacent Characters.md

 > "No, no. Now's not the time to look things up 😊"

-(I'm starting to boil at this point, this is the last question they ask of me so I check the time and there are 20 minutes left)
+(I'm starting to boil at this point, this is the last question they ask of me so I check the time and there are 20 minutes left out of the 30 minutes assigned for this question)

 "Would you be able to give me a quick rundown on what it is?
 I might be able to connect some dots"